syscoin-core/syscoincore.org/_posts/en/posts/2016-06-07-compact-blocks-faq.md

 The original FBRP is how the participating nodes communicate block information to each other.
 Nodes keep track of what transactions they send to each other, and relay block differentials based off of this knowledge.
 This protocol is nearly optimal for one-to-one server-client communication of new blocks.
 More recently, a UDP and Forward Error Correction (FEC) based protocol, named RN-NextGeneration, has been deployed for testing and use by miners.
 These protocols however require a not-well connected relay topology and are more brittle than a more general p2p network.
 Improvements at the protocol level using compact blocks will shrink the performance gap between the curated network of nodes and the p2p network in general.
 The increased robustness of the p2p network and block propagation speed at large will play a role in how the network develops in the future.

-## Does this scale Bitcoin?
+## Does this scale Syscoin?

 This feature is intended to save peak block bandwidth for nodes, reducing bandwidth spikes which can degrade end-user internet experience.
 However, the centralization pressures of mining exist in a large part due to latency of block propagation, as described in the following video.
 Compact blocks version 1 is not primarily designed to solve that problem.

 <iframe width="560" height="315" src="https://www.youtube.com/embed/Y6kibPzbrIc" frameborder="0" allowfullscreen> </iframe>

-It is expected that miners will continue to use the [Fast Relay Network](http://bitcoinrelaynetwork.org/) until a lower-latency or more robust solution is developed.
+It is expected that miners will continue to use the [Fast Relay Network](http://syscoinrelaynetwork.org/) until a lower-latency or more robust solution is developed.
 However improvements to the base p2p protocol will increase robustness in the case of FRN failure, and perhaps reduce the advantage of private relay networks, making them not worthwhile to run.

 Furthermore, the experiments conducted and data collected using the first version of compact blocks will inform the design of the future improvements we expect to be more competitive with the FRN.

 ## Who benefits from compact blocks?

 * Full node users who want to relay transactions but who have limited internet bandwidth.
-If you simply want to save the most bandwidth possible while still relaying blocks to peers, there is a `blocksonly` mode already available starting in Bitcoin Core v0.12.
+If you simply want to save the most bandwidth possible while still relaying blocks to peers, there is a `blocksonly` mode already available starting in Syscoin Core v0.12.
 Blocks-only mode only receives transactions when they're included in a block, so there is no extra transaction overhead.

 * The network as a whole.
 Decreasing block propagation times on the p2p network creates a healthier network with a better baseline relay security margin.